Willie Gault: Professional football career

 By the 1986 season, friction had developed between Gault and Bears quarterback Jim McMahon.
 In his autobiography published that year, McMahon suggested that Gault was undependable, and only put forth his best effort if the game was on national television.
 Gault stated in an interview with Sports Illustrated that he wasn't sure why McMahon seemed hesitant to throw it to him more often (the Sports Illustrated article's author, Bruce Newman, suggested that Gault didn't get as many throws because he was frequently double-teamed).
 In spite of this squabble, Gault finished the 1986 season with 42 catches for 818 yards, including 7 catches for 174 yards against Cincinnati, and four catches for 116 yards against Tampa Bay.

 Prior to the 1988 season, Gault was traded to the Los Angeles Raiders.
 He caught four passes for 102 yards in the Raiders' loss to Cincinnati on October 2, 1988.
 He caught four passes for 131 yards and a touchdown in the 1989 season opener against San Diego, and had 147 yards on just two catches in the Raiders' win over Cincinnati on November 5, 1989.
 He caught four passes for 103 yards to help the Raiders defeat his former team on September 30, 1990.
+In the 1991 season, he had 20 receptions for 346 yards and four touchdowns.
+In the 1992 season, he had 27 receptions for 508 yards and five touchdowns.
 The Raiders did not re-sign Gault following the 1993 season.

 In spite of his speed, Gault never won the NFL's "Fastest Man" competition over 60 yards (outdoors).
 He placed second behind frequent winner Darrell Green in 1986, having defeated fellow Olympic sprinter Ron Brown in the semifinals.
 In the 1990 competition, Gault again placed second, losing to Brown in the finals (Green was recovering from an injury and didn't compete).
 Green (a cornerback) would frequently cover Gault when their respective teams played.
 In the Bears' 23–19 win over Washington in the 1984 playoffs, Gault beat Green for a 75-yard touchdown reception after getting held without a catch in the first half.
 In the Bears' loss to the Redskins in the 1986 playoffs, Gault had five catches for 82 yards, including a 50-yard touchdown, while going head to head with Green.
-In the Redskins' 21-17 win over the Bears in the 1987 playoffs, Green held Gault without a catch before leaving the game with an injury.
+In the Redskins' 21–17 win over the Bears in the 1987 playoffs, Green held Gault without a catch before leaving the game with an injury.
 In the Raiders' 21–20 win over the Redskins in 1992, Gault went without a reception for most of the game before beating Green for a 50-yard catch that set up the winning touchdown.

 Gault finished his 11 NFL seasons with 333 receptions for 6,635 yards.
 He also returned 9 punts for 60 yards, rushed for 154 yards, returned 45 kickoffs for 1,088 yards, and scored 45 touchdowns (44 receiving and 1 kickoff return).